hackolade/docs/Studio/OverviewofJSONandJSONSchema.md

 &nbsp;

-Then, when comes the time to display the information on screen or print the invoice, the information needs to be gathered again, using lengthy joins.&nbsp; Besides the performance impact of these joins, developers encounter difficulties know as [impedence mismatch](<https://en.wikipedia.org/wiki/Object–relational\_impedance\_mismatch> "target=\"\_blank\"").
+Then, when comes the time to display the information on screen or print the invoice, the information needs to be gathered again, using lengthy and CPU-intensive joins.&nbsp; Besides the performance impact of these joins, developers encounter difficulties known as [impedance mismatch](<https://en.wikipedia.org/wiki/Object–relational\_impedance\_mismatch> "target=\"\_blank\"").

 &nbsp;